This post contains affiliate links, and we will be compensated if you make a purchase after clicking on the links.

 Ask Your Vet

 Your local veterinarian has a lot of knowledge and insight they can share with you.
 Any time you want more information about your dog, don’t hesitate to ask questions.
-The seven questions above can help you get the conversation started, but, of course, there are so many others that you may be burning to ask, such as if pet insurance is right for you and your dog.
+The seven questions above can help you get the conversation started, but there are so many others that you may be burning to ask, such as if pet insurance is right for you and your dog.

 Vet visits are important for properly caring for your dog’s health and getting all your pet parent questions answered, but they can get expensive.
-Let Odie Pet Insurance help you cover the costs of veterinary treatments and exams.
-Sign up for one of our policy plans today!
+Odie Pet Insurance helps you cover the costs of veterinary treatments and exams, and its Wellness Plan Add-On can help reimburse for routine care items.